audacioustux/audacioustux/src/content/blog/the-learning-to-learn-guide-for-software-engineers.md

 ![Career Path for those who study all kinds of stuff](https://audacioustux.com/assets/random/there-isnt-really-a-career-path-for-people.jpg)

-I've tried to help many on their journey of learning programming, and seen some common patterns people struggle, get stuck, and in some cases, give up.
+I've tried to help many on their journey of learning programming, and seen some common patterns in the way people struggle, get stuck, and in some cases, give up.
 But I also face problems when I try to think of the right plan for them.
 People have different values and priorities in their lives, and prejudices about the world.
 So, it's very hard to give a general roadmap or guideline, and harder for me particularly because I care more about learning and experimenting with things, that may not have any direct impact on my career or have any monetary value.
 But the thing is, I do have goals, and whatever I do, I try to align it with those goals.
-I think that's the key to learning anything, and as a common ground, almost all of us want to improve our approach to learning.
+I think that's the key to learning anything, and as a common ground - almost all of us want to improve our approach to learning.

 ## Set your Homeostasis